Song, Malaysia: Demographics

 In 2010, Song District had a population of 20,046.
 The Iban people accounted for 80% of the district population, followed by Chinese, Melanau people, Malay and Bidayuh.

 Economy

 Transport

 There are hourly express boat services connecting Song, Sibu, Kanowit, Kapit and Belaga.
-It is approximately 2 hours journey from Sibu and an hour from Kapit.
+It is around two hours away from Sibu and an hour from Kapit.
 The express boats services are provided frequently at Song Wharf Terminal.

-However, a plan to build roads connecting Song to Kapit and Song to Kanowit was promised by the Federal Government and was announced by the Prime Minister of Malaysia during his visit to the town on 15 April 2011.
+A plan to build roads connecting Song to Kapit and Song to Kanowit was promised by the Federal Government and was announced by the Prime Minister of Malaysia during his visit to the town on 15 April 2011.

-The bus express of Sibu-Song-Kapit is available since 2022.
+The bus express of Sibu-Song-Kapit has been available since 2022.